Tardo/OdooTerminal/docs/contributing.md

 pre-commit run -a
 ```

-If one step fails the commit will be cancelled, try do it again (surely
+If one step fails the commit will be cancelled, try do it again (surely husky
-pre-commit was changed some files, no problem, it's his job, add them again).
+was changed some files, no problem, it's his job, add them again).